TeamUltroid/Ultroid-Docs/guides/index.md

 ### How to Enable/Disable `PM Permit` ?

-To Enable PM Permit, go to your assistant bot (the bot you Made from botfather and using in ultroid).
+To Enable PM Permit, go to your Assistant bot (the bot you Made from botfather and using in ultroid).
 - Send: `/start`
 - Click: `Settings` >> `Other Vars` >> `PM Permit` >> `Turn PMPermit On`